 "A chemical peel uses acids to cause visible shedding of layers of the skin while simultaneously infusing the skin with ingredients intended to diminish lines, build collagen, and improve tone and texture—especially any degree of pigmentation," she explains.

 Additionally, even if you have sensitive or acne-prone skin, chemical peels will still benefit your complexion.
 For instance, Spann tells us that chemical peels can help treat a wide variety of concerns, by improving (and smoothing) your skin's texture and clarity.
-Yes, even conditions exclusive to those with sensitive skin like rosacea.
 Her one stipulation: Your esthetician or dermatologist has to choose the right peel for your skin type, and if they're a qualified professional, this shouldn't be an issue.

 2. Know That Chemical Peels Aren't One-Size-Fits-All

 Perhaps obvious, perhaps not, but if I've learned anything over the past month while investigating chemical peels for sensitive skin, it's that customization is paramount where success is concerned.
 "One misconception is that one peel fits all skin types, and this is simply not true," Spann confirms.
 Her skin-strategic acid combinations are as follows:

-For those with sensitive or mature skin: Opt for a blend of TCA (trichloroacetic acid) and lactic acids.
+For those with mature skin: Opt for a blend of TCA (trichloroacetic acid) and lactic acids.

 "The best bet is to find a certified professional in your area—they can determine the most effective treatment for you upon skin analysis," says Spann "PCA Professional Treatments (her brand of choice and the line behind my own lovely chemical peel) aren't timed or neutralized, so the clinician is in complete control at all times."
 And if you're nervous or want to walk into an appointment or consult with a safe recommendation in tow, Spann suggests PCA Skin's Sensi Peel—an option perfect for all skin types, even those with rosacea and other inflammatory skin conditions.